This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

-The prognosis for Erb’s palsy is typically positive.
-Most children born with this condition will recover fully and experience no lasting effects, or only very mild effects.
-Erb’s palsy is a weakness or paralysis—to varying degrees—of the shoulder, upper arm, lower arm, wrist, or hand, of either arm.
-It occurs most often during child birth, but adults can develop this condition as well.
+The prognosis for Erb’s palsy is typically favorable, and most children born with it recover fully and experience little or no lasting effects.
+Erb’s palsy is a weakness or paralysis—to varying degrees—of the shoulder and arm.
+The cause of Erb’s palsy is nerve damage during childbirth, which is sometimes due to medical malpractice.

 Most Infants Fully Recover from Erb’s Palsy

-The good news for parents of a child born with this kind of damage is that it is most likely not permanent.
-The prognosis is mostly positive for this condition, with the majority of infants recovering fully in just three to nine months.
-This is because in most cases the damage caused to the brachial plexus nerves is mild.
+The good news for parents of a baby born with this kind of injury is that it is most likely not permanent.
+The prognosis is generally positive, with most infants recovering fully in just three to nine months.
+This is because, in most cases, the injury to the brachial plexus nerves is mild.

-A child being born may have these nerves stretched, which is most common in difficult births, long labors, and breech births, or when a child is unusually large at birth.
-The stretching can cause some damage, but it is usually minor.
+During the birth process, the brachial plexus nerves, which run from the spine, along the neck, and down the arm, get stretched.
+This is more common in difficult deliveries, prolonged labors, and breech births, or when an infant is unusually large at birth.
+The stretching can cause some damage, but the effects are usually minimal.

-The minor damage can heal naturally with time and with mild physical therapy.
-It is only when a child has more severe damage, such as tearing, to the brachial plexus, that the prognosis is not as favorable.
+When the injuries are minor, the affected areas can heal naturally with time and physical therapy.
+It is only when a child has more severe damage, such as tearing of the nerves, that the prognosis is not as favorable.

 Treatment for Erb’s palsy can help improve the prognosis for a child with the condition.
 Although most will recover fully from mild nerve damage, treatment with physical therapy gives every child with Erb’s palsy a chance at a better outcome.

-For those with mild damage, physical therapy, as mentioned earlier, can speed the natural healing process and give a child better sensation and movement in an arm sooner.
-Physical therapy usually involves simple and gentle exercises, movement of the arm, range of motion exercises, stretching, stimulation, and massage.
+For those with mild impairment, physical therapy can speed the natural healing process and give a child better sensation and movement in the arm even sooner.
+Physical therapy usually involves simple and gentle exercises, movement of the arm, range of motion, stretching, stimulation, and massage.

-For an infant with more serious damage to the nerves, treatment may involve surgery.
-The decision to use surgical treatment usually comes after physical therapy and time fail to lead to adequate healing.
+For an infant with more severe damage to the nerves, however, treatment may involve surgery.
+The decision for surgery usually comes after therapy and time fail to bring about adequate healing.

 Lasting Effects of Erb’s Palsy

-In the majority of cases of Erb’s palsy in infants there is no lasting damage.
+In most cases of Erb’s palsy in infants, there is no lasting damage.
 You may not ever be able to tell that an adult had Erb’s palsy as a baby.
-Most of these infants end up with full use of the affected arm, no paralysis, and no permanent loss of sensation.
+Most infants end up with full use of the affected arm, no paralysis, and no permanent loss of sensation.

-Those children with more severe cases of Erb’s palsy may end up with lasting deformities, paralysis, weakness, and limited range of motion in one arm.
-Surgery is designed to correct these issues, but for some there will always be a lingering effect of the nerve damage sustained at birth.
+Children with more severe cases of Erb’s palsy may end up with lasting deformities, paralysis, weakness, and more significant limitation in the range of motion of one arm.
+Surgery may correct these issues, but for some, there will always be a lingering effect of the nerve damage sustained at birth.

 These children may also live with complications from Erb’s palsy.
-These may include tightening of the muscles and abnormal muscle contractions, bone deformities, shoulder dislocations, loss of sensation in the arm, and scoliosis of the spine.
+These may include weakness and paralysis, chronic tightening of the muscles forming contractures, shoulder dislocation, loss of sensation in the arm, and scoliosis of the spine.

 Living with Erb’s Palsy

-Even for children living with lasting effects of Erb’s palsy, life does not have to be a major struggle.
-Continued physical therapy, assistive devices, and even surgical options later in life, can all help promote better use of the arm and joints affected by Erb’s palsy.
+Even for children living with the lasting effects of Erb’s palsy, life does not have to be a major struggle.
+Continued physical and occupational therapy, the use of assistive devices, and even surgical options later in life can all promote better use of the arm and joints affected by Erb’s palsy.

-If you have a child with Erb’s palsy you can help him or her learn to live with this mild disability by encouraging positive social interactions, activity and recreation, and getting involved.
-All of these will help your child develop self-esteem in spite of the disability.
+If you have a child with Erb’s palsy, you can help them learn to live with this mild disability by encouraging positive social interactions, activity, recreation, and getting involved.
+Promoting these positive factors will help your child develop self-esteem despite the disability.

-Children living with Erb’s palsy need support as well.
-Having a good support system, in the form of family and friends, is great for coping with a disability.
-It provides a child with a safe community in which to share feelings and fears.
+Children living with Erb’s palsy need emotional support as well.
+Having a good support system in the form of family and friends is excellent for coping with any disability.
+It provides the child with a safe community to share and process feelings and fears.
 It is a place to turn when a child experiences challenges, such as teasing or bullying by other children.
-Having strong support can mean the difference between thriving and simply coping with a disability.
+Having strong support can mean the difference between thriving and merely coping with a disability.

-Also very important for living with this condition is being around other children who are going through the same or similar experience.
-If you have a child with Erb’s palsy it’s a great idea to get her to connect with other children like her.
+Also very important for living with this condition is being around other children going through a similar experience.
+If you have a child with Erb’s palsy, it’s a great idea to get them to connect with other children who are also facing physical challenges.

-You can find networks online or through your pediatrician that provide social groups for children with Erb’s palsy and other disabilities.
-Being able to see other children like her is so crucial to your child’s self-esteem and ability to cope with being different from most other children.
+You can find networks online or through your pediatrician that provide social groups for children with Erb’s palsy and other challenges.
+Seeing other children with visible disabilities is crucial to your child’s self-esteem and ability to cope with being different from other children.

 A disability like Erb’s palsy does not have to limit a child’s life in any significant way.
-If you provide your child with the proper support, appropriate treatments, good social activity, and interactions with other disabled children, she can thrive and have as great a life as any other child.
-Even if the prognosis for your child does not include complete recovery, living with this condition can be as normal as any other child’s life.
+If you provide the proper support, appropriate treatments, enjoyable social activity, and interactions with other disabled children, your child can thrive and have as great a life as any other.
+Even if the prognosis for your child does not include complete recovery, living with this condition can doesn’t have to impede a normal life.